Sweden

 Average maternal age (AMA)

-The average maternal age in Sweden reached 30.19 years in 2024, marking a modest increase of 0.17 years from 2023.
-In the last five years, the AMA has steadily risen, with the average standing at 29.93 years.
-This figure is 5.75 years higher than the average maternal age observed during the 1970s.
-Among 38 countries globally, Sweden holds the 19th position for average maternal age, while within Europe, it ranks 14th out of 31.
+In 2024, the average maternal age in Sweden reached 30.19 years, marking a modest increase of 0.17 years from 2023.
+The trend over the last five years has been upward, with the average maternal age standing at approximately 29.93 years during this period.
+This figure is notably higher by 5.75 years compared to the average in the 1970s.
+On the global stage, Sweden holds the 19th position among 38 countries, while in Europe, it ranks 14th out of 31.

 | Year | BIRTH | Year | BIRTH |